pgorecki/lato/docs/index.rst

     result = app.call("greet", "Bob")
     assert result == "Hello Bob"

-When invoking a handler, you can pass an alias instead of the actual function object.
 You could use this behavior in a simple command line tool, like so:

 ..  code-block:: python